How to Play Blackjack

 - Stand – keeping your hand as it is.

 - Split – when you are dealt two cards with the same value, you can split them, double your stake and play each card as a separate hand.
 Splitting is not mandatory, and whether or not to do so is one of the most important strategic decisions you can make.

 - Double down – if the cards that are initially dealt leave you feeling confident, you can double your stake.
 Most tables also allow double down after splitting.

 Assuming you don’t go bust, once you have decided to stand, the dealer’s downcard is revealed.
 Unlike the player, the dealer cannot choose whether to hit or stand.
 It is simply a case that another card is dealt if the score is 16 or less, and the dealer stands on 17 or more.

-The ideal hand is an ace and a 10 or picture card.
-Sometimes known as a “natural” this beats all other hands.
+The perfect hand is an ace and a 10 or picture card.
+Known as a “natural” or “blackjack” this beats all other hands.
 If you and the dealer both have a natural, this is known as a “push” and the stake is returned.

 If you have gone bust, the dealer automatically wins.
 If the dealer goes bust, you win.
 If you are both still in the game, the highest score wins.
 Equal scores are again a push – the only exception here is that a “natural” as described above beats a score of 21 made up of three or more cards.

 At most blackjack tables, a winning player gets an even money payout, but if you win with a natural, there is an additional 50 percent bonus, or more accurately odds of 3/2 are paid out.

 The above blackjack rules apply to regular blackjack (also known as American blackjack) and the game most commonly played in Canada.
 The rules also form the basis of every variation of the game.